2024-03-28 02:47:37

 After three weeks of detention, he was tortured along with other hostages.
 He said that the guards covered his nose and mouth with tape, tied his feet, and made him hang on a pole between two sofas.
 They made the hostages sit on the floor, handcuffed them, and beat them mercilessly with gun butts.
 These beatings and threats continued even as the place of confinement changed, including private homes, offices, and underground tunnels.

-Susana reported the damage to medical staff and social workers immediately after being handed over to the Red Cross and released.
+Susana reported the damage to medical staff and social workers immediately following being handed over to the Red Cross and released.
 Although Hamas’ specific crimes were specified in the consultation document, the NYT decided not to disclose further details.
 This interview with Susana is also said to have lasted eight hours.
 Susana said she “decided to use her voice to raise awareness of the plight of the remaining Israeli hostages in Gaza.”

 Meanwhile, the United Nations recently announced that there is credible evidence for claims that Hamas sexually assaulted hostages.
-He said it was a conclusion reached after interviewing about 30 people, including survivors, witnesses, released hostages, and medical staff, during the Hamas raid.
+He said it was a conclusion reached following interviewing regarding 30 people, including survivors, witnesses, released hostages, and medical staff, during the Hamas raid.
 However, senior Hamas official Bassem Naim denied the allegations, telling CNN, “The United Nations has not presented any solid evidence from eyewitnesses,” and “I have never met any of the victims.”

 🌎Global issues picked by Chosun Ilbo’s International Department!
-Subscribe to our newsletterhttps://page.stibee.com/subscriptions/275739
+Subscribe to our newsletter ☞ https://page.stibee.com/subscriptions/275739

 🌎Solve the international quiz and receive gifts! ☞